RachealN/invoice-matching/README.md

 This project is a RESTful API built using Flask and React, designed to match invoice line items with a list of deliveries based on delivery numbers.
 The application provides a set of endpoints for data reconciliation and includes Docker configuration for seamless setup and deployment.

+### 5. NOTE
+I focused primarily on the backend endpoints, the invoice-matching algorithm, and its associated functionality.

 ## Setup Instructions

 ### Prerequisites